developmentseed/geokit-doc-seed/app/posts/s2-cli/2-1-operations/2-2-4-osm-file-to-new/index.md

 ---
-title: Remove attributes from osm file
+title: OSM file to new
 date: 2012-09-28
 layout: post.html
 ---